Sabr-eX/GraphDatabase/README.md

 4. Use wait()s appropriately.
 Perform all relevant error handling properly without which marks will be deducted.

-5. Note the files that are used in options 2 and 3 are simple ASCII (text only) files.
+[DONE] 5.
+Note the files that are used in options 2 and 3 are simple ASCII (text only) files.

-6. You can assume that all the C files as well as the files for options 2 and 3 are present in the same directory.
+[DONE] 6.
+You can assume that all the C files as well as the files for options 2 and 3 are present in the same directory.

-7. You should not use more than one message queue in the entire assignment.
+[DONE] 7.
+You should not use more than one message queue in the entire assignment.
 The communications which are specified to be done using the single message queue, should be done using the message queue only and no other IPC mechanism should be used in those cases.